actualbudget/actual/README.md

 Copy `fly.template.toml` to `fly.toml`.
 Open `fly.toml` and customize the app name on the first line of the file.

 Now, run `flyctl launch` from `actual-server`.
 You should have a running app now!
+To get to the Actual UI, simply run `flyctl open`

 Whenever you want to update Actual, update the versions of `@actual-app/api` and `@actual-app/web` in `package.json` and run `flyctl  deploy`.